marc-santos/clearpoint-todo/README.md

 # Documentation included in this repository

-The files below will provide the needed information
+The following file provides more information on both the assessment and solution.

 | File                 | Decription                                                        |
 |----------------------|-------------------------------------------------------------------|